-Simplified wiring with twowire connections
+Simplified wiring with two-wire connections.

-Unused frequency converter inputs and outputs can be used as I/O ports to integrate other components in the application or building, such as sensors, filters and limit switches, into the control system.
-In many cases adding additional I/O points are cheaper than installing and programming an external/additional DDC controler.
+Unused frequency converter inputs and outputs can be used as I/O ports to integrate other components, such as sensors, filters and limit switches, into the control system.

-There is no need for input and output components, since a single hardware data point is sufficient for controlling the frequency converter.
+No need for input and output components, since a single hardware data point is sufficient for controlling the frequency converter.